top of page

 • Explore your interests with autonomy

-• 100% online (with optional city networking catch-ups)
+• Remote/Hybrid program (with optional city networking catch-ups)

-• Assigned a mentor + 2 training days
+• Assigned a mentor + 2 in-person training days

-FORE Australia’s Policy Internship is a hands-on, remote training program that gives you practical experience in policy research, writing, and communication.
+FORE Australia’s Policy Internship is a hands-on, remote/hybrid training program that gives you practical experience in policy research, writing, and communication.

-Interns learn to independently and collaboratively draft and refine one-page policy briefs for Australia’s first free, online Solutions Library — a tool used by policymakers, staffers, and advocates to surface ready-to-implement solutions.
+Interns learn to independently and collaboratively draft and refine one-page policy briefs for Australia’s first free, online Policy Library of One-Page briefs — a tool used by policymakers, staffers, and advocates to surface ready-to-implement solutions.

-Through structured training, mentoring, and weekly team collaboration, you’ll learn how to:
+Through structured training, mentoring, and daily team collaboration, you’ll learn how to:

 • Translate complex issues into clear, impactful policy proposals